Guides

 Start with costly pain, not interesting features

 Good validation starts where a workflow is already painful.
-A founder learns more from repeated complaints about delays, manual work, or bad tooling than from compliments on a mockup.
+A builder learns more from repeated complaints about delays, manual work, or bad tooling than from compliments on a mockup.

 If a buyer can clearly explain what the workaround costs them in time, headcount, revenue, or risk, you are much closer to real demand than if they simply say the idea sounds nice.